richardanewman/MidTermProject/README.md

 learing new techniques, and leaning into the abyss to try new things.
 I'd have to say that testing in the beginning was likely our best tool for success.

+Now that the project has met MVP and some stretch goals, our time is up and deployed to AWS EC2.

 ### Stretch Goals